-Barton Gellman is a two time Pulitzer Prize winning journalist and Edward Snowden’s man at The Washington Post.
+Barton Gellman is a two time Pulitzer Prize winning journalist and lead reporter on Edward Snowden's NSA disclosures at the Washington Post.

-A critically honored author, journalist, and blogger, Gellman is currently a contributing Editor at Large at Time magazine, Lecturer and Author in Residence at Princeton's Woodrow Wilson School, as well as a Fellow at New York University's Brennan Center for Justice.
+A critically honored author, journalist, and blogger, Gellman is a senior fellow at the Century Foundation and Lecturer and Author in Residence at Princeton's Woodrow Wilson School.

 Gellman spent 21 years on the staff of the Washington Post.
-In previous postings, Gellman covered the Washington, D.C. courts, 1991 Persian Gulf War, U.S. intervention in Somalia, and the social upheavals relating to the status of gays and women in the military.
+He covered the Washington, D.C. courts, 1991 Persian Gulf War, U.S. intervention in Somalia, and the social upheavals relating to the status of gays and women in the military.
 In 1994, Gellman became Jerusalem bureau chief, covering peace negotiations, the assassination of Yitzhak Rabin, and the ascent of Benjamin Netanyahu.
 Later, Gellman returned to Washington as a diplomatic correspondent, covering Secretary of State Madeleine Albright and the collapse of the UNSCOM effort to disarm Iraq.
-In 1999, Gellman moved to New York to take up a role as a special projects reporter.
-In 2010, Gellman left the Washington Post to concentrate on his own personal writings.
-He also joined Time magazine as a contributing editor at large.
+In 1999, Gellman moved to New York to take up a role as a special projects reporter, covering the global AIDS pandemic, the post-9/11 war with al Qaeda, the hunt for weapons of mass destruction in Iraq and the vice presidency of Dick Cheney.
+In 2010, he left the Washington Post to concentrate on his own personal writings.

-In addition to his Cheney book, Gellman is the author of Contending with Kennan: Toward a Philosophy of American Power, as well as a history of Princeton's Woodrow Wilson School of Public and International Affairs.
-Currently, Gellman also writes the CounterSpy blog about digital privacy and security, and he is working with Spring Creek Productions to adapt his Cheney book for an HBO movie.
-He is also is in the process of writing a book on the expansion of government surveillance since the Sept.
+In addition to his Cheney book, which is in development as a feature film, Gellman is the author of Contending with Kennan: Toward a Philosophy of American Power, as well as a history of Princeton's Woodrow Wilson School of Public and International Affairs.
+His next book is a secret history of the surveillance-industrial state that grew out of the Sept.
 11 attacks.